Spaghetti Squash season is nearly among us.

 - Remove from oven and use a fork to shred the insides of the squash.

-- Enjoy with your favorite toppings such as spaghetti sauce, or butter.
+- Enjoy with your favorite toppings such as garlic butter shrimp, marinara sauce, gravy, chili, etc.

 shoaib